A guest post by Andrea

 14) Voila!
 Your Cosmic Constellation Kaleidoscope!

-Andrea is an event planning, pretty making, Pinterestaholic, homeschooling mother of two boys that fall on completely opposite sides of every spectrum.
-She is living proof that almost anyone can take on homeschooling, even those with limited resources and patience.
-One of the best accidents she ever landed in was schooling her boys at home and the daily rewards remind her all the time that she is doing the right thing for both their futures and the society they are growing in.
+Andrea is a homeschool mom of two boys who fall on opposite sides of every spectrum.
+She is living proof that anyone can take on homeschooling–even those with limited resources and patience.
+One of the best accidents she ever landed in was schooling her boys at home.
+The daily reward remind her all the time that she is doing the right thing for both their futures and the society they are growing in.

 Join the newsletter